-During a recent visit to California the Trump administration announced its implementation of Endangered Species Act permits designed to weaken environmental protections for salmon and other imperiled wildlife in California’s Bay-Delta Watershed.
+During a recent visit to California the Trump administration introduced Endangered Species Act permits that are designed to weaken environmental protections for salmon and other imperiled wildlife in California’s Bay-Delta Watershed.

 In response, the State of California has announced it will challenge these permits in federal court on the grounds that they fail to protect endangered species and are contrary to the state’s interests.
 In December, the began the process of suing the administration in federal clourt to protect salmon and endangered species.
 This marks the organization’s 100th lawsuit against the Trump Administration.